ga4gh/va-spec/schema/va-spec/base/def/Condition.rst

 **Computational Definition**

-A set of trais (TraitSet) or a single trait (Disease, Phenotype, etc.) that represents the object of a Variant Pathogenicity statement.
+A set of traits (TraitSet) or a single trait (Disease, Phenotype, etc.) that represents the object of a Variant Pathogenicity statement.

 **Information Model**